-Once Baby reaches that magical 9kg/20lbs they can be transferred into a group 1 (forward facing or rear facing) child seat.
+Once your child reaches 9kg/20lbs they can be transferred into a group 1 (forward facing or rear facing) child seat.
 This seat will last until they achieve the maximum weight for the group 18kg/40lbs, in age terms normally about 4 years old.
 DO NOT BE RUSHED INTO TRANSFERING YOUR BABY INTO A GROUP 1 CAR SEAT, AT THIS AGE IT IS GENERALLY SAFER FOR THEM TO TRAVEL REAR FACING FOR AS LONG AS PRACTICALLY POSSIBLE.

-Group 1 child car seats are secured into the car by using your normal 3 point (lap & diagonal) seat belt or by using the Isofix system (see General Info).
+Group 1 child car seats are secured into the car by using your normal 3 point car seat belt or by using the Isofix system.